drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 ## Phase 4: Comparing results for example case

-ORB-SLAM3 generates two output files for each trajectory
+ORB-SLAM3 generates two output files for each trajectory (+info in [orbslam3_explained](/orbslam3_explained.md)):
 - `f_dataset-MH01_stereo.txt`
 - `kf_dataset-MH01_stereo.txt`

 So far, files are saved under the main `ORB_SLAM3` directory.
-It would be ideal if these files are saved in a folder accessible from the host.
+I don't think output files should be processed inside the container.
+Best would be for these files to be accessible from host and the postprocessing and evaluation to take place in host, instead.
+To make files accessible from host I have two options

-I'm going to create a new volume `ouput` in the `docker-compose` file so that files are saved there after running ORB-SLAM3.
-Although I need to figure out where to modify the launch script so as to select the right output directory...
+**A. Mount a new volume accessible from the outside and force ORB-SLAM's output to be saved there**

-Since this will require re-running the container (starting fresh), I will use `docker cp` to copy files from container to host.
+For this, I could create a new volume `output` in the `docker-compose` file so that files are saved there after running ORB-SLAM3.

-I will need to hardcode a different path in the source code.
-In particular, I need to change where files are saved toward the end of the `main()` function in the demo executable.
+I will need to hardcode a different path in the source code so that ORB-SLAM3 saves the output in the right directory.
+In particular, I need to change where files are saved toward the end of the `main()` function in the demo executable (i.e., `stereo_euroc.cc` for instance).
 Replacing

 ```
 SLAM.SaveTrajectoryEuRoC(f_file);